axiom-org/axiom/ts/src/iso/README.md

 ## Ping

 Used to request a `Pong` message in response.

-No fields besides the type.
+`nonce` is the authNonce

 ## Pong

 Used to respond to a `Ping` message.

-No fields besides the type.
+`nonce` is the nonce that was in the ping.

 ## FindNode